swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

 which matches the current build conditions.
 This list will be searched in order, and the first matching artifact will be used.
 It is the job of the package author/published to provide an appropriate set of artifacts for the use cases the package wishes to support.
+This use case will be limited to Apple platforms in the beginning.
+In the future, we can add support for other platforms.
+A potential approach is outlined in the future directions section.

 ## Detailed design

 The design consists of the following key points:
 * New `PackageDescription` API for defining a binary target.
-* New `PackageDescription` conditional APIs (as used in `BuildSettingCondition`) for describing a specific artifact with an appropriate level of granularity.
 * New parameter on a package declaration level to opt-out of binary dependencies.
-* A new convention-based platform-specific layout for a binary target artifact.
 * New requirements for the `Package.resolved` file when using binary packages.
 * A new mechanism for downloading binary target artifacts.